Finding Ease in Aloneness

 [music: “Thread Caramb” by Blue Dot Sessions]

-Tippett: So somewhere you said that this art of solitude is an “embodied inquiry.”
-And I think as we’ve walked through this, what you’re describing is really the embodied inquiry of a lifetime.
+So somewhere you said that this art of solitude is an “embodied inquiry.”
+And I think as we’ve walked through this, what you’re describing is really the embodied inquiry of a lifetime, right?
 You never get perfect at this.

 Batchelor: You’ll never get this totally right; no.

-Tippett: But it would keep developing and evolving, hopefully getting richer, which is not to say — one thing I really enjoyed, when I interviewed you years ago, is your real reverence for “the massiveness of the questions” — the mystery of existence and of what is inside us and of the world that only gets more mysterious, the more closely you attend to it.
-How we and all of this is really so deeply surprising and odd and that there’s something so redemptive about just coming to expect that rather than resisting or being surprised or shocked by it.
-And I feel like this practice of solitude is this elemental way — creating an elemental foundation in yourself to live that way.
+Tippett: But it would keep developing and evolving, hopefully getting richer, which is not to say — one thing I really enjoyed when I interviewed you years ago is your real reverence for — I mean, I wrote some of these — the massiveness of the questions; the mystery of existence and of what is inside us and of the world that only gets more mysterious, the more closely you attend to it; how we and all of this is really so deeply surprising and odd and that there’s something so redemptive about just coming to expect that, rather than resisting it or being surprised or shocked by it.
+And I feel like this practice of solitude this elemental way — it’s like creating an elemental foundation in yourself to live that way.

-And in that sense, it’s a constant, ongoing ethical inquiry and refinement of a sensibility that will always be with us, because perfection in human life, I think, is a pipe dream; [laughs] that life is constantly throwing us situations that we could not conceivably have foreseen — our body gets sick, breaks down, all of these things.
-And at each moment in our existence, we’re constantly aware that we are faced with choices.
-It’s always a challenge — our lives are always a work in progress.
+And in that sense, it’s a constant, ongoing ethical inquiry and refinement of a sensibility that will always be with us, because perfection in human life, I think, is a pipe dream; [laughs] that life is constantly throwing us situations that we could not conceivably have foreseen.
+Our body gets sick, breaks down, all of these things.
+And at each moment in our existence, we’re constantly aware that we’re faced with choices.
+It’s always a challenge.
+Our lives are always a work in progress.
 We are unfinished projects, and we’ll still be an unfinished project when we die.
-But that is what gives this whole way of living its urgency, its dynamism, and also, I think, its deep joy, its deep sense of flourishing as a person.
+But that is what gives this whole way of living its urgency, its dynamism, and also, I think, its deep joy, its deep sense of flourishing, as a person.

 Tippett: Yeah, nothing static about this.
-I think, somewhere, you mentioned — a couple of people you mentioned — that Nelson Mandela, in his enforced solitude of prison, how that formed him, which I hadn’t heard before — his sense of the power of words, actually.
+I think somewhere you mentioned — there’s a couple of people you mentioned — that Nelson Mandela, in his enforced solitude of prison, how that formed him, which I hadn’t heard before — his sense of the power of words, actually.

 Tippett: Right, it was enforced.

-I did want to come back to the notion that you described from Buddhism, about wisdom being something one does for oneself and compassion something one does for others, because I did actually want to ask you how you understand the quality of wisdom.
+I did want to come back to something — the notion that you described from Buddhism about wisdom being something one does for oneself and compassion something one does for others, because I actually did want to ask you how you understand the quality of wisdom.
 You know, what is wisdom, as one touches it, approaches it, perhaps, in the course of a life?

-Batchelor: This week — [laughs] well, I think there are two answers to that.
-One is to think of the project of becoming human as a work in progress, as an unfinished project that has, in one’s inner life, its root in an ongoing perplexity and puzzlement and confusion — what Montaigne calls ignorance, which, of course, in a Buddhist perspective, would seem very strange.
+Batchelor: [laughs] This week.
+Well, I think there are two answers to that.
+One is to think of the project of becoming human as a work in progress, as an unfinished project that has, in one’s inner life, its root in an ongoing perplexity and puzzlement and confusion — what Montaigne calls ignorance, which of course, in a Buddhist perspective, would seem very strange.
 But for Montaigne, he says, “’My master form is ignorance” — in other words, a deep not-knowing.
 And it’s that deep not-knowing — in other words, emptying oneself of opinions and views and beliefs and so on — the more that one does that, the more you somehow come to rest in this primal humility of the fact that this world is boundlessly mysterious and unknowable.

 [music: “Turquoise” by Mooncake]